‘Heated Rivalry’ Creator Teases Season 2 Plans & Everything Else We Know

 When does Heated Rivalry Season 2 start filming?

-Tierney confirmed that the cast will head back to Canada and shoot their Season 2 scenes in August 2026.
-We’re ready for the behind-the-scenes content!
+By the end of the CBS Mornings interview, Gayle King had Tierney and Brady confirm that shooting would begin in mere months.
+The cast will head back to Canada to shoot their Season 2 scenes in August 2026.
+We’re manifesting behind-the-scenes content to tide us over!

 Who is in the Heated Rivalry Season 2 cast?

 Williams and Storrie will once again appear as Shane and Ilya, which they confirmed themselves in the renewal announcement.
-Months later, one actor just confirmed that they’ll return: Sophie Nélisse.
-On February 1, she confirmed in an Awards Radar interview that she’ll once again play Shane’s actress ex, Rose Landry, in Season 2.
+Months later, another actor confirmed that they’ll return: Sophie Nélisse.
+On February 1, she told Awards Radar that she’ll once again play Shane’s actress ex, Rose Landry, in Season 2.
 It’s not a surprise for readers of The Long Game, in which Rose plays a small role.

-Beyond Nélisse and the two leads, no other familiar faces have been confirmed.
+Beyond Nélisse and the two leads, no other familiar faces have been announced officially.
 Only time will tell if Ksenia Daniela Kharlamova will reprise her role as Ilya’s best friend, Svetlana.
 The same goes for the actors who play Shane’s parents, Dylan Walsh and Christina Chang, and Callan Potter, who plays Shane’s best friend and teammate.
-However, it’s highly likely all will return.
+However, it’s highly likely all will return, since they all play a part in the sequel book.

-When Swooon spoke to François Arnaud and Robbie G.K., aka Scott and Kip, ahead of the show’s renewal, they said they didn’t yet know if their characters would return.
-However, they did have some ideas about what they wanted to see next for Scott and Kip.
+When Swooon spoke to Scott and Kip actors François Arnaud and Robbie G.K., ahead of the show’s renewal, they said they didn’t yet know if their characters would come back.
+Scott, it’s worth mentioning, appears briefly in the book, while Kip doesn’t.

-“I think that there could be a world in which, after all this dies down, real life sets in and things are difficult,” G.K. said.
+Regardless, the actors did have some ideas about what they wanted to see next for the couple.
+“I think that there could be a world in which, after all this dies down, real life sets in and things are difficult,” G.K. told Swooon.
 “I think that there’s a lot of bridges to cross where it’s, like, the reality.
 It’s one thing for to Scott to have this one moment of, ‘You know what?
 I’m going to do this,’ but there’s so much more that I’m sure happens in his life, happens in Kip’s life, all these things that will essentially explode after this one particular moment.”

 Arnaud also told Glamour, “I heard, like, months ago, before the show even came out, that the producers were interested in a potential spinoff [about Scott and Kip], so who knows?
 I don’t know if it’s now.
 I don’t know if it’s Season 2.
 I don’t know if it’s Season 3.”